-However, many people remain opposed to the idea of multiculturalism, or cultural diversity awareness, while others often support it and yet have no clear idea of how it should be taught.
+Many people are opposed to the idea of cultural diversity education.
+Others often support it but have no clear idea how it should be taught.

-The diversity of the United States is truly astounding, as many different ethnic and racial groups have contributed to the social, economic and cultural values of our society.
-This has certainly been true throughout our history, even though many of our school books have not always taught that fact.
-In fact, the very idea that cultural diversity should be taught has only been promoted in the last few years.
+The truth is that many different ethnic and racial groups have contributed to the values of our society.
+This has certainly been true throughout our history, although many of our school books have not always taught that fact.
+The belief that cultural diversity should be taught has only been promoted in the last few years.

-The bottom line is that when we fully recognize that America is great because of the contributions of the many, then we as a people will be even more united in our common goals, and even more proud to be American citizens.
+The bottom line is that we need to recognize that America is great because of the contributions of us all.
+When we do that, we will be even more proud to be American citizens. ♦